You are on: darsys.com

 - London Eye (Westminster) Way

 worth it.
-Get there first thing in the AM or be prepared to wait
+Get there first thing in the AM or be prepared

 - St Paul's Cathedral.
 (St Paul's) --

 not much to say except you NEED to see this.
-Like Westminster, this is
+Like Westminster, this

 - British Library (King's Cross) Enter